-Before you give up on improving your cart abandonment rates, you can do your best to remove any obstacles that could encourage your potential customers to leave.
+Before you give up on improving your cart abandonment rates, you can do your best to remove any obstacles that could discourage your potential customers from purchasing.

 According to Statista, these are the main reasons why digital shoppers in the U.S. abandon their carts.

 Let’s dig in a little, shall we?

 Cost of shipping.
 I can’t tell you how many times I’ve abandoned a $2 item because the shipping was something like $5.
 Fortunately, for digital products (like online courses), shipping costs will not be a problem—you can thank the Internet overlords for that.

 Overly expensive order cost.
 Online shoppers tend to be comfortable adding low-cost items to their carts, but are put off when they see the checkout total.
 You’ve probably experienced this same issue in the grocery aisle.
 All you need to do is to avoid hidden fees as much as possible.
 (Unfortunately, taxes are unavoidable, but that should be a relatively small amount.)